 Who can help

 The choice of software here is split into two groups.
 On the one hand there are products specifically designed to work in this area.
-These range from software that third party suppliers use such as Veritas eDiscovery Platform, IPRO’s eCapture tool, or Nuix, through to tools specifically designed by suppliers for this area, like the DART tool from Insugo.
+These range from software that third-party suppliers use such as CloudNine Law, IPRO’s Data Processing Solutions, or Nuix Discover, through to tools specifically designed by suppliers for this area, like the DART tool from Insugo.
 There are a number of these specialist tools, and the mention of those above is not to elevate them above the rest, purely to show examples of the genre.

 In the first few editions of the Guide, the Early Data Assessment modules of the “All in One” products did not match the functionality provided by dedicated tools.
 This is no longer the case, which is good news in one way as it adds to the choices available to you, and bad news in another, as it adds complexity to the selection process in this area.

-Finally there are specific ECA tools such as Brainspace and NexLP that are designed to sit alongside the review platforms as “best of breed” ECA options.
-In 2020/21 Reveal software acquired both of these products with the avowed intent of incorporating the functionality of both systems into Reveal so they could take on Relativity head to head.
-Watch this space to see how that turns out.
+Finally, there are specific ECA tools such as Brainspace and NexLP that are designed to sit alongside the review platforms as “best of breed” ECA options.
+In 2020/21 Reveal software acquired both of these products with the avowed intent of incorporating the functionality of both systems into Reveal and they are beginning to take on Relativity head-to-head.
+Continue to watch this space to see how that turns out.

 NOTE: Controlling costs starts here